 Alert notification messages could be refused or queued because of spam control, gateway misconfiguration, DNS issues, etc.

 Was the alert notification marked as spam by your email client?

 - Collector.
 If notifications for Collector down alerts are not being received, make sure there is a valid escalation chain specified for your Collector, as discussed in Monitoring Your Collectors.

-- External alerting: Make sure that the referenced collector is online
+- External alerting.
+Ensure that the referenced Collector is online.

 Receiving too many LogicMonitor alert notification emails can ultimately lead to alert fatigue and the ignoring of important alerts.
 Some tips for avoiding this undesirable situation include:

-- Avoid routing all alerts to people within your organization - cut down the number of non-critical issues you're alerting people for.
-Some alerts, such as alerts with a severity of warning (as compared to error or critical), are better viewed regularly in LogicMonitor reports, or being posted to a ticketing system or HipChat room using custom alert delivery methods.
+- Avoiding routing all alerts.
+Some alerts, such as alerts with a severity of warning (as compared to error or critical), are better viewed regularly in LogicMonitor reports, or being posted to a ticketing system using custom alert delivery methods.